2020 Danish mink cull: Role of the Police

-After the press conference, mink breeders outside the infection zones received phone calls from the National Police of Denmark (Rigspolitiet).
+After the press conference, mink breeders outside the infection zones received phone calls from the National Police of Denmark (the Rigspoliti).
 To support the conversations with the breeders, the cadets were given a so-called action card, which functioned as a script.
 The text recommended the breeders to participate in the cull of their herds, and one of the questions was whether they were willing to do so.
 If they agreed the conversation would be over.
 Did they refuse, the police officials were instrued in saying:

 Criticism of the Rigspoliti

 The Rigspoliti and the Police Commissioner Thorkild Fogde was criticised for the executions of the calls after the publication of the Ministry of Environment and Food's review from 18 November 2020 concluding that the Rigspoliti at the time of the making of the action cards knew its illegality.
 The Rigspoliti itself admitted this afterwards.

 Lawyer investigation of the Rigspoliti's action card

 The Folketing initiated in the spring of 2021 a lawyer investigation of the police action card.
 The report on the investigation was published on 8 October and was made by Claus Guldager.
-The investigation concluded that, in relation to the action cards, negligence had been committed, but a further evaluation of it could not be preformed within the assigned terms of the investigation.
+The investigation concluded that, in relation to the action cards, negligence had been committed, but a further evaluation of it could not be performed within the assigned terms of the investigation.
 In addition, the investigation concluded, "There is no basis for assuming that people in the top management of the police – or in the management levels below – have instructed anyone to prepare an action card".

 In the investigation's review of the actual sequence of events, there were comments on the question of whether it was true and fair when the Ministry of Environment and Food in its review of 18 November wrote, "It has not been established in the available material that the question of legal justification to extend the previous efforts to cull mink to the whole country has been mentioned in cases for use in discussions in the relevant government committees in the period after 1 October 2020 and onwards until 3 November 2020".
 The investigation pointed out that context, that there in the cover (main memo) to the government's coordinations comitiee meeting on 3 November on emergency plans for culls said, "The emergency plan is assessed to assume deviations from a number of applicable rules and guidelines in the environmental and animal fields".

 Based on the investigation, on 19 November 2021, the Folketing expanded the Mink Commission's terms of reference to also include an investigation of the Rigspoliti's action card.